adrincont/BMTAR/README.md

 ## Overview
 As mention in the first paragraph lets introduce the objects class and usage in the different functions.

 - `tsregim` return an object class 'tsregim' which is how the package manage data.
 - `mtaregim` return an object of class 'regime' use for simulation purposes and as standard presentation of the final estimations.
 - `mtarsim` return an object of class 'mtarsim' use in autoplot methods.
 Its practical to conditionate some functions for different known parameters.
 - `mtarinipars` return an object of class 'regim_inipars' that itself contains an object of class 'tsregim', it is the main object that save known parameters and parameters of the prior distributions for each parameter in a MTAR model.
 This object needs to be provided in every estimation function.
-- 'mtarns` and `mtarstr` return an object of class 'regime_model' use in print and autoplot methods, its an stardard presentation for estimations done in this functions.
+- `mtarns` and `mtarstr` return an object of class 'regime_model' use in print and autoplot methods, its an stardard presentation for estimations done in this functions.
 It is the object to introduce in `mtarNAIC`.
 - `mtarmissing` return an object of class 'regim_missing' for print and autoplot methods.
 - `mtarnumreg` return an object of class 'regim_number'